mtrimpe/authzen/api/authorization-api-1_0.md

 `context`:
 : OPTIONAL.
 A JSON object which can convey additional information that can be used by the PEP as part of the decision enforcement process.

-In this specification, assuming the evaluation was successful, there are only 2 possible for the `decision`:
+In this specification, assuming the evaluation was successful, there are only two possible values for the `decision`:

 - `true`: The access request is permitted to go forward.
 If the PEP does not understand information in the `context` response object the PEP MAY choose to reject the decision.
 - `false`: The access request is denied and MUST NOT be permitted to go forward.